Air McNair lives on through Steve McNair's son

 ORLANDO, Fla. — It has the quiet anxiety of a pregame locker room.
 Teams gather and listen to music, or stretch, or plan.
 Some go over the routine in their heads.
 Others pace.
 It’s a little before 8 p.m.
 Almost time.

 This is no locker room, though.
 Tourists stroll by with ice cream cones.
 Music from bars and restaurants blares.
 Selfies are snapped everywhere.
 This isn’t a stadium, but Universal CityWalk.
-The teams are dance and cheer squads from all over the country, waiting outside Hard Rock Live for their turn.
-These are the National Dance Alliance (NDA) high school championships.
+The teams are dance and cheer squads from high schools all over the country, waiting outside Hard Rock Live for their turn.
 The competitors are mostly girls in makeup and glitter and sequins.
 Mostly girls – but not all.

 Inside, it’s loud.
 Really loud.
 Teens pack the orchestra seats and the balconies.
 When teams come on stage, they are greeted by screams and shrieks that get noisier as their routines go on.
 Expressions on stage are as loud as the costumes: defiance, glee, swagger.
 Some of the teams finish their routines in tears of triumph and gratitude.
 Sometimes, like when a troupe finishes with placards reading “Orlando 49” to honor those killed in the Pulse nightclub mass shooting last year, the audience sheds tears.